pomerium/pomerium/docs/guides/kubernetes.md

     kubectl apply -f rbac-someuser.yaml
     ```

 Permissions can also be granted to groups the Pomerium user is a member of.
+This allows you to set a single ClusterRoleBinding in Kubernetes and modify access from your IdP.

 ## Create a Route for the API server